schwertJake/Kafka_DDOS_Detection/README.md

 ## POC Execution
 Because this is built in docker, execution is pretty darn simple so long as you have docker on your machine, basically:
 1. Clone this repository to a directory of your choosing.
-2. In one terminal window, run 'docker-compose -f docker-compose.kafka.yml up' and it will download the confluence docker images and start things up.
+2. In one terminal window, run `docker-compose -f docker-compose.kafka.yml up` and it will download the confluence docker images and start things up.
 Lots of scrolling text and then it will stop and is ready to use
-3. In another terminal window, run 'docker-compose up' (make sure you're in the root directory of this project).
+3. In another terminal window, run `docker-compose up` (make sure you're in the root directory of this project).
 That will start the sample log ingestion and streamings apps that follow.
 4. Kick back, wait a minute or two, and check out the results (go to System Testing to see what that looks like).

 ## POC Testing
 Given the burst of energy one Sunday afternoon that this project was birthed from, it was an unfortunate code-now-test-later sort of development.
 But I'd be remised if I didn't have *some* unit testing and example case results to prove that I'm not crazy!

 ### Unit Testing
-Unit testing happens in the 'test' folder, as one might assume.
+Unit testing happens in the `test` folder, as one might assume.
 It is only done on the main streaming app's data transformations.
 Not nearly as much code coverage as I'd like to feel comfortable deploying to production with but hey, it's a POC :poop:

 ### System Testing
-So for starters, a sample log file from an apache web server is in '/apache_server_log_producer'.
+So for starters, a sample log file from an apache web server is in `/apache_server_log_producer`.
 Its about a minute of logs, with ~160,000 unique HTTP requests.
 Before I dove into Kafka, I wanted to see which IP addresses belonged to the bad guys.
-With some simple data transformations in 'log_parser_playground.py' and the plotly library, it becomes quickly apparent:
+With some simple data transformations in `log_parser_playground.py` and the plotly library, it becomes quickly apparent:

 ![alt text](https://raw.githubusercontent.com/schwertJake/Kafka_DDOS_Detection/master/images/Number%20of%20Users%20and%20their%20Frequency%20of%20HTTP%20request.png "")